 Some of France's best cities and attractions are mere minutes or a couple of hours from Toulouse.
-Toulouse makes a central point for both the Mediterranean Sea and the Atlantic Ocean.
+Toulouse makes a central point between the Mediterranean Sea and the Atlantic Ocean.
 The Pyrenees, and Spain and Andorra, are nearby.

 Toulouse Tourist Office